Ruiqi-Chen-0216/CapNav/README.md

 Users may need to adjust environment parameters (e.g., CUDA version, GPU architecture) based on their local setup.

->**Note**
+> **Note:**
->Qwen2.5-VL has been frequently updated in the Transformers library, which may cause version-related bugs or inconsistencies.
+> Qwen2.5-VL has been frequently updated in the Transformers library, which may cause
+> version-related bugs or inconsistencies.
->The Video-R1 code is compatible with the following version, please download at [here](https://drive.google.com/file/d/1Kc81WZitEhUZYWXpL6y2GXuSXufLSYcF/view?usp=sharing）
+> The Video-R1 code is compatible with a specific version of Qwen2.5-VL.
+> Please download the compatible version from
+> [here](https://drive.google.com/file/d/1Kc81WZitEhUZYWXpL6y2GXuSXufLSYcF/view?usp=sharing) before run setup script.

 For model-specific configuration and checkpoints, please refer to the original repository [Video-R1](https://github.com/tulerfeng/Video-R1).